azu/github-label-setup/README.md

 You'll also need a GitHub access token ready so that the the tool will have access to your repositories.
 You can [generate an access token here](https://github.com/settings/tokens), be sure to allow the `"repo"` scope.

-This tool is wrapper of `github-label-sync`.
+This tool is a wrapper of `github-label-sync`.

 - [Financial-Times/github-label-sync: Synchronise your GitHub labels with as few destructive operations as possible](https://github.com/Financial-Times/github-label-sync "Financial-Times/github-label-sync: Synchronise your GitHub labels with as few destructive operations as possible")